-Gingivitis refers to the swelling of gums, whereas periodontitis affects the gums as well as the bone supporting the tooth.
+Gingivitis refers to the swelling of the gums (gum inflammation), whereas periodontitis affects the gums as well as the bone supporting the tooth.

-What are the Types of Periodontal Diseases?
+Types of Periodontal Diseases

-So, the two types of periodontal diseases include:
+The two types of periodontal diseases are:

-- Gingivitis: Swelling of the gums and the soft tissues surrounding the teeth.
+- Gingivitis: Swelling of the gums and the soft tissues surrounding the teeth

-The pocket allows for more plaque accumulation, and the cleansing becomes even more difficult, resulting in the underlying destruction of the periodontal tissues.
+The pocket allows for more plaque accumulation, and cleansing becomes even more difficult, resulting in the underlying destruction of the periodontal tissues.

 Another clinical manifestation is the formation of calculus (tartar) due to the prolonged accumulation of plaque on the tooth surface.

-What are the Signs and Symptoms of Periodontal Diseases?
+Signs and Symptoms of Periodontal Disease

 - Swollen gums

-- Bleeding from gums
+- Bleeding from the gums

 - An ill-defined contour of the gums